Stress Relieving Foreplay Ideas

 At the end of a long, hectic day, PJs and sleep may seem most appealing – but you also want to carve some time to connect with your partner.
 Focus on relaxing foreplay to work your way into the mood, nuking stress in the process.
 As an added perk, lovemaking and climax can help keep emotional tension at bay.
 Talk about a win-win situation.

 Massages can help keep headaches, stress and pain from tinkering with your turn-on.
 Start by rubbing each other's backs and shoulders, then work your way down to your intimate parts down under.
 Go slowly, letting the anticipation build.
-For added bliss, use a massage oil or pleasure gel.
+For added bliss, use a massage oil or a couple's pleasure gel.

 Sexy dancing can turn you both on, warming you up in all the right places.
 Slow dance to sensual music, holding each other close.
 As the tunes carry on, gradually remove each other's clothes.
 Look into his eyes and kiss with passion.
 Dance your way from the living room to the bedroom, or make love right there on the floor.

 Experiment with Aphrodisiacs

 Aphrodisiacs are substances that are believed to increase sexual desire or performance.
 Some examples of aphrodisiacs include oysters, chocolate, and pistachios.
 While the scientific evidence for the effectiveness of these substances is mixed, there are some possible explanations for why they might work.
 For example, oysters are high in zinc, which is important for testosterone production.
 Chocolate contains phenylethylamine, a chemical that can increase feelings of pleasure and excitement.
 Pistachios have been shown to improve sexual function in men with erectile dysfunction.